Cchioma/SuperStore_report/README.md

 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/sales_by_month.png)

-#### Insight:The company recorded its highest sales in November followed by September and March.
+#### Insight: The company recorded its highest sales in November followed by September and March.
 It recorded the least sales in February.

 2. Profit distribution: I created a new column month_profit by grouping profit by month and plotted a line chart using Matplotlib.